 - Only filters out 750 gallons per filter

 - Tall canister design so be careful of cabinet doors

 For those who love alkaline water, the Air Water Life Aqua Ionizer Deluxe is one of the top products on the market currently.
-This is a top-selling unit with a pH level range that goes from 3.0 to 11.5.
+This is a popular unit with a pH level range that goes from 3.0 to 11.5.
 You can create alkaline or acidic water, depending on the use for it.
 You may want to create cleaning agents using acidic water, which makes this a perfect countertop tool in your kitchen if so.